SebastianPartarrieu/paperXai/README.md

 This is a **very early-stage project** which aims to sift through all the latest papers in AI posted on arXiv and filter according to your interests before giving you a short summary.
 The main pain point we're trying to solve is the sheer mass and noise of current information around AI.

-Future ambitions: aggregate across multiple news sources and create a fully automatic, personalized, newsletter that we can each tweak according to what we want to read.
+Future ambitions: aggregate across multiple news sources/paper repositories and create a fully automatic, personalized, newsletter that we can each tweak according to what we want to read.
 There are a few great newsletters out there and I'm not saying these will be out of business just yet; however, why can't I read something completely tailored to my interests?

-# Installation
+## Installation

+If you already have miniconda installed (if not go install it):

 - `conda env create -f environment.yml`
 - `pip install -r requirements.txt`